 "You can't fool me," I whispered at the toddler.
 The corners of her mouth curled up and her eyelids popped open, revealing bluish-green eyes.

 I reached down and scooped her up.
-At eighteen months, Izzy should be able to say a handful or two of words, but she's never spoken a single one.
-I think it might be an aftermath of the trauma from her birth, dad says she's just a late bloomer.
+At 2 years old, Izzy should be able to say many words, but she's never spoken a single one.
+I think it might be an aftermath of the trauma from her birth, and dad says she's a late bloomer.
 Her vocabulary currently consists of different pitched yells, squeals, and grumbles.

 "Wanna go bug Ben?"
 I asked, smiling.
 Izzy and I had a thing for bothering Ben.
 We were like a double package of doom, when together.